-The location of CPCRB meetings should be on any Village property.
+The location of CPCRB meetings should be on a Village property other than OPD facilities.

-Increase the maximum amount of time an individual has to file a complaint from 90 to 120 days from date of incident.
+Increase the maximum amount of time an individual has to file a complaint from 90 to 120 days.

-Specify that investigation of complaints will begin within 10 calendar days of the complaint being received and will be concluded within 30 calendar days of receipt unless OPD submits a written explanation to the CPCRB chairperson.
+Specify that investigation of complaints will begin within 10 business days of the complaint being filed, and will complete within 30 days of being filed, unless OPD submits a justification for the delay in writing.